irgroup/trec-covid/README.md

 and the documents of the other 29 topics as non-relevant training data.
 Given a baseline run, the trained system reranks documents.

-The baseline run is retrieved with the default ranker of Elasticsearch/Lucene ([BM25](https://www.elastic.co/guide/en/elasticsearch/reference/current/index-modules-similarity.html)) and queries using the contents of the `<query>` tags only.
+The baseline run is retrieved with the default ranker of Elasticsearch/Lucene ([BM25](https://www.elastic.co/guide/en/elasticsearch/reference/7.4/index-modules-similarity.html)) and queries using the contents of the `<query>` tags only.
-For our reranker we use Glove embeddings in combination with the Deep Relevance Matching Model (DRMM).
+For our reranker we use [GloVe embeddings](https://nlp.stanford.edu/projects/glove/) in combination with the [Deep Relevance Matching Model (DRMM)](www.bigdatalab.ac.cn/~gjf/papers/2016/CIKM2016a_guo.pdf).

-Our three run submissions that differ by the training data retrieved from PubMed/PMC.
+Our three run submissions differ by the way training data is retrieved from PubMed/PMC.
 1. `irc_entrez`:
-The first run is trained on title and abstracts retrieved from the Entrez Programming Utilities API with "type=relevance".
+The first run is trained on titles and abstracts retrieved from the [Entrez Programming Utilities API](https://www.ncbi.nlm.nih.gov/books/NBK25500/) with "type=relevance".
 2. `irc_pubmed`:
-The second run is trained on title and abstracts retrieved from PubMed's search interface with "best match".
+The second run is trained on titles and abstracts retrieved from [PubMed's search interface](https://pubmed.ncbi.nlm.nih.gov/) with "best match".
 We scrape the PMIDs and retrieve the titles and abstracts afterwards.
 3. `irc_pmc`:
-The third run is trained on full text documents retrieved from PMC.
+The third run is trained on full text documents retrieved from [PMC](https://www.ncbi.nlm.nih.gov/pmc/).

 ## Workflow
 ![workflow](doc/workflow.png)